 - Ontario Hooking Craft Guild Annual (Ottawa, Ontario, 2018)

-- Teacher of beginning and advanced courses for adults from my studio and at guild events since 2015
+- Teacher of beginning and advanced courses for adults from my studio, online and at guild events since 2015

 - Course PDF “Hand Woven and Hand Hooked: Creating Woven Backgrounds for Hooked Fibre Art” available on Etsy here.